kubernetes-study-guide/Kubernetes-Study-Guide/Part-01/01_About_this_course/About_this_course.md

 Where 'xxxxx', is set to something like 'pod.spec'.

-The output of some commands are quite long, on those occasions we'll only show an extract using 3-dot notation:
+The output of some commands are quite long, on those occasions we'll only show an extract using 3-dot notation, and truncate out the rest:

 ```text
 ...